Hazardous Materials Business Plan

 All businesses handling hazardous materials are required to make annual electronic submittals through CERS to report facility information, hazardous materials inventory, site maps, and emergency response and training plans.
 Additional information is required if the business participates in additional CUPA programs such as:

 - Underground Storage Tanks (UST)

 - Aboveground Petroleum Storage Tank (AST/APSA)

 CERS login: CERS

 As of January 1, 2019, Annual CERS submittals are due by March 1st of each year.
 HSC 25508(a)(2)

-To ensure that HMBP requirements are met and that the facility is in compliance with State and Federal law, the Environmental Health Department conducts routine inspections at all facilities required to submit an HMBP.
+To ensure that HMBP requirements are met and that the facility complies with State and Federal law, the Environmental Health Department conducts routine inspections at all facilities required to submit an HMBP.
 These inspections also assist in identifying safety hazards that could lead to an accidental spill or release of hazardous materials and allow the Specialist to work with facility owners on how to avoid hazardous release problems.

-HMBP Exemption for Low Risk Facilities
+HMBP Exemption for Low-Risk Facilities

-Low risk facilities storing limited volumes of hazardous materials in areas away from neighbors or the public may
+Low-risk facilities storing limited volumes of hazardous materials in areas away from neighbors or the public may

 be eligible for exemption from this program.
 Download the application (PDF) for specific exemption requirements.